-So the objectives that are developed are based on Goals & Guardrails which are currently being done right now by the Superintendent.
-So, essentially, the employee, in this case it would be for the Chief Auditor, the employee would have to extract from the Goals & Guardrails items from the Superintendent's strategic plan that align to their current role.
-So, again, there has to be some alignment and some purpose setting in terms of what's actually developed.
-So these are developed by the employee.
+So with that explanation for data 1 -- for page 1, I also wanted just to mention a few things on page 2 of the document.
+Page 2 of the document lists objectives.
+As I had mentioned, developed by the employee.
 They are shared with the supervisor for feedback.
 And then end-of-the-year results are provided by the employee so that that way the board can then -- the board members can then go in and rate the objectives at the bottom of page 2, again, with the same ratings that I had mentioned to you from page 1 of exceeded, met, partially met or failed to meet; right?